AnthonyGress/MongoDB-Compass-Darkmode/README.md

 # MongoDB Compass Dark Mode
 No longer do you need have your retinas burned by the unchangable light mode in MongoDB Compass on Mac OS!
+The app.asar file is the original app file plus 2 additions.
+The darkreader.js file from the dark reader chrome addon, and the script tag in the html.
+No other modifications have been made.
+This file is simply hosted here to make it easier to drag and drop dark mode.
+Dark mode has no settings or toggle, it is just on.

 Original idea for Linux/Windows from [Reddit](https://www.reddit.com/r/mongodb/comments/mj1zr0/successfully_achieved_darkmode_for_mongodb_compass/) \
 Linux Users: [This guy's script might work](https://github.com/Pragalbha-Patil/mongodb-compass-dark-mode) \